GDQuest/website/content/open-source/guidelines/contributing-to-gdquest-projects/index.md

   - /open-source/contributing-guidelines
 ---

-If you want to **become a Free Software contributor** to and be part of our projects, this is the place to get started!
+If you want to **become a Free Software contributor** and be part of our projects, this is the place to get started!

 This guide will tell you everything you need to know to get your improvements integrated into the projects as fast as possible.

 We use these guidelines at GDquest as well to **work efficiently together**.

-To make it as smooth and as pleasant as possible for everyone to work together, we'll ask you to:
+To make it a smooth and pleasant experience for everyone working together, we'll ask you to:

 1. **Communicate**.
-Let people know what you're working on, join discussion on the issues, and open your own!
+Let people know what you're working on, join discussions on the issues tracker, and open your own issues!
-1. **Be and mindful of the contributors' and the maintainers' time**.
+1. **Be mindful of the contributors' and the maintainers' time**.
 Most people are helping benevolently.
 Help us all save time by writing precise bug reports and feature requests.
-1. **Be excellent to one another**.
+1. **Be kind and supportive**.
 We're building a welcoming community and want to get people to work together. 🙂

 ## In short ##